 Hidroelectrica said it also got a green light from the state for a loan.
 SAPE is a state energy fund.

-ČEZ owns the Dobrogea wind power plant, divided into Fântânele (347.5 MW) and Cogealac (252.5 MW).
+ČEZ owns the wind power plant in Dobruja, divided into Fântânele (347.5 MW) and Cogealac (252.5 MW).
 The company said they are worth EUR 654 million in total, compared to EUR 385 million for its Oltenia distribution operator.
 Supply firm CEZ Vânzare, the small hydropower plant portfolio TMK Hydroenergy Power and the holding company were valued at an overall EUR 36.4 million.

 The wind assets are the largest in continental Europe.
 The sale of seven businesses was officially launched on September 9 and ČEZ received 19 nonbinding offers.